-Of the most commonly used libraries, Accelerate and IPP support power-of-two FFT lengths only, KissFFT supports any multiple of two (because we only use the real-input interface), and FFTW supports any length.
+Of the available libraries, vDSP, IPP, and the built-in implementation support power-of-two FFT lengths only, KissFFT supports any multiple of two, and FFTW supports any length.
 You can compile in more than one library, so for example if you compile in Accelerate and KissFFT, the former will be used for powers of two and the latter for other even lengths.

 Requires the bqvec library.

 This code originated as part of the Rubber Band Library written by the same authors (see https://hg.sr.ht/~breakfastquay/rubberband/).
 It has been pulled out into a separate library and relicensed under a more permissive licence.

 C++ standard required: C++98 (does not use C++11 or newer features)

 To compile on Linux: Edit Makefile to select implementation, then make.
 Do read the notes in the Makefile

 To build and run tests: as above, but add the "test" target - requires Boost test headers installed

 Copyright 2007-2021 Particular Programs Ltd. See the file COPYING for (BSD/MIT-style) licence terms.